initialxy/webapp-annotated-build-scaffolding/README.md

 <script src="js/amd/amd.js"></script>
 ```

 You can see that in the above example, it uses nested `htmlrefs` ahead of usemin to perform magic.
-For more details, please see `src/amd.html`.
+For more details, please see `src/amd1.html` and `src/amd2.html`.

 Please note that everything under `src` directory serves entirely as samples.
 They don't actually serve any purposes as scaffolding.
 Please feel free to delete them.